-7. From the park head back down hill past the old Paddington substation which is now an art space and which once serviced the trams which ran along Latrobe Tce to Bardon, across the roundabout and turn right back onto Latrobe Tce (there's a great cafe Atticus Finch here for a refreshment stop and keep going.
+7. From the park head back down hill past the old Paddington substation which is now an art space and which once serviced the trams which ran along Latrobe Tce to Bardon, across the roundabout and turn right back onto Latrobe Tce.
 Across the road in the old servo is a Merlo Roastery and on the right Paddo Central which was once site of the Paddington Tram Depot until it was destroyed in an unexplained fire which heralded the end for Brisbane’s tram network.
 Across the road Sassafras Centeen is a charming boho café with a dog friendly courtyard out the back.

-8. Follow Latrobe all the way along past Yesterday's Books and Thousand Island Dresssing – until the Empire Revival, which itself is a heritage listed antique.
+8. Follow Latrobe all the way along past Sheets on the Line (which has an onsite coffee shop with views out back) and Thousand Island Dresssing – until the Empire Revival, which itself is a heritage listed antique.
 Designed by Richard Gailey Jnr (the son of iconic architect Richard Gailey) who also designed the Brisbane Arcade, it was built in 1929 as an atmospheric picture theatre, meaning that its interior décor simulated an exotic outdoor setting.
 In this case the starry sky painted on the ceiling and the painted Spanish style twisted columns qualified it as one of these rare phenomena.
-Today it is largely intact including the string of art deco shops fronting it, some of which are occupied by chic Euro style Stefani's on Latrobe, Java Lounge Cafe and a couple of fabulous homewares shops.
+Today it is largely intact including the string of art deco shops fronting it, some of which are occupied by Java Lounge cafe, Wildflowers & Reading Hours bookshop/cafe and some fabulous homewares and gift shops.

 9. Across the road is the little green pocket known as Trammies Corner, with fantastic vistas to the south and east, so named as it is thought to be where the tram drivers took their break at changeover times.
 From the Antique Centre, continue along Latrobe Tce past Chapter IV, an excellent brunch cafe which has a fantastic verandah with views, and just before the Little Black Dress shop turn right into Gilday St. Follow it all the way to Tooth Avenue and turn left.
 On the nearby hill, in Paddington’s highest street is the old Paddington Water Tower c1927, the only elevated concrete tower of this kind in Queensland.
 At the time of its construction it was thought to be the finest public structure to have been built, as well as the most expensive item ever to have been erected in the shire of Ithaca.
 It is no longer in use.